-Shoulder problems can cause a range of symptoms, including:
+Shoulder problems can cause a range of symptoms including pain, stiffness and weakness.

 What causes shoulder problems?